cse110-sp21-group4/cse110-sp21-group4/admin/cipipeline/phase1.md

 ## Code Style/Syntax
 - Using the super-linter repository, it will check for style guidlines.
 - This action will be called everytime someone makes a pull request on the source folder.
+- We use Prettier to check the code style within the super-linter repository.
+- In order to enforce the coding style, we locally add VS Code extensions.

 ## Build and Unit Test
 - Will build the code up to get ready for unit testing through Jest.